Ahmed-Berkane/Benz_Price/README.md

       - Ensure all required libraries are installed as per `requirements.txt`.
       - Data files should be placed in the specified directories if not included.

----

-This structure should make your README more readable and easy to navigate, especially for someone unfamiliar with your project.
-Each section provides a concise summary and gives users clear instructions on setup and usage.
-Let me know if there’s anything else you’d like to add!